(Updated 12/12/24)

 • Students who are legal residents of Iowa, Mississippi, New Jersey, New York, Pennsylvania, Vermont, and who were previously eligible to transfer their FAFSA information directly into their state aid application, will be directed to a state-approved URL to complete their state applications separately.

-Helpful Links and Presentations
+Helpful Links and Webinars

 • based on the new Student Aid Index (SAI)